 - committing or trying to commit a felony or other serious crime or an assault

 Your beneficiary designation is kept on file.
 You can add or change your beneficiary at any time by completing a beneficiary designation form online through a secure website that requires your NetID and password.
-You also have the option to complete and return a paper beneficiary change form.
 The beneficiary designation with the most recent date, in good form and properly signed, constitutes the only effective designation.
 The change is effective the date that it is received by Duke Benefits.

 A person's rights as a beneficiary ends if: